-While on holiday in Majorca, I was lucky enough to receive an invitation from my chairman (he lives out there) kindly inviting me to join him for a bike ride.
+While on holiday in Majorca, I was lucky enough to receive an invitation from my chairman (he lives out there) kindly invited me to join him for a bike ride.
 He has been cycling for 8 months or so now cycling every day if he can and is very fit and healthy.

 There were many tough parts to this ride and it started with me using a mountain bike with rather wide wheels!
 Bryan was riding a beautiful Scott and we passed scores of pro cyclists and teams riding some very very expensive bikes!

 Then there was the heat, which was around the 25ºC mark.
 A temperature that I rarely experience when cycling back home in the UK.
-Lastly there were the mountains (or hills, it’s open for debate) that began as steady inclines and worsened to 10% gradients.
-We finished the ride with a soul destroying 15% gradient, although by this point it seemed as if I was sprinting along rather than the snails pace at which I started out at.
+Lastly, there were the mountains (or hills, it’s open for debate) that began as steady inclines and worsened to 10% gradients.
+We finished the ride with a soul-destroying 15% gradient, although by this point it seemed as if I was sprinting along rather than the snail’s pace at which I started out at.

 I just want to point out at this point, that I consider myself to be a keen, fit cyclist and really love to sprint whenever I have an opportunity.
 I can tell you there was no spiriting on this ride!
 I had that feeling I wasn’t going to make it up some of these climbs – they were tough but I pushed on!